-- 60 An entity shall present current and non-current assets, and current and non-current liabilities, as separate classifications in its balance sheet in accordance with paragraphs 66-76 except when a presentation based on liquidity provides information that is reliable and more relevant.
-When that exception applies, an entity shall present all assets and liabilities in order of liquidity. - 61 Whichever method of presentation is adopted, an entity shall disclose the amount expected to be recovered or settled after more than twelve months for each asset and liability line item that combines amounts expected to be recovered or settled: - (a) no more than twelve months after the reporting period, and - (b) more than twelve months after the reporting period. - 62 When an entity supplies goods or services within a clearly identifiable operating cycle, separate classification of current and non-current assets and liabilities in the balance sheet provides useful information by distinguishing the net assets that are continuously circulating as working capital from those used in the entity's long-term operations.
-It also highlights assets that are expected to be realised within the current operating cycle, and liabilities that are due for settlement within the same period.

-- 63 For some entities, such as financial institutions, a presentation of assets and liabilities in increasing or decreasing order of liquidity provides information that is reliable and more relevant than a current/non-current presentation because the entity does not supply goods or services within a clearly identifiable operating cycle. - 64 In applying paragraph 60, an entity is permitted to present some of its assets and liabilities using a current/non-current classification and others in order of liquidity when this provides information that is reliable and more relevant.
+- 60 An entity shall present current and non-current assets, and current and non-current liabilities, as separate classifications in its statement of financial position in accordance with paragraphs 66-76 except when a presentation based on liquidity provides information that is reliable and more relevant.
+When that exception applies, an entity shall present all assets and liabilities in order of liquidity. - 61 Whichever method of presentation is adopted, an entity shall disclose the amount expected to be recovered or settled after more than twelve months for each asset and liability line item that combines amounts expected to be recovered or settled: - (a) no more than twelve months after the reporting period, and - (b) more than twelve months after the reporting period. - 62 When an entity supplies goods or services within a clearly identifiable operating cycle, separate classification of current and non-current assets and liabilities in the statement of financial position provides useful information by distinguishing the net assets that are continuously circulating as working capital from those used in the entity's long-term operations.
+It also highlights assets that are expected to be realised within the current operating cycle, and liabilities that are due for settlement within the same period. - 63 For some entities, such as financial institutions, a presentation of assets and liabilities in increasing or decreasing order of liquidity provides information that is reliable and more relevant than a current/non-current presentation because the entity does not supply goods or services within a clearly identifiable operating cycle. - 64 In applying paragraph 60, an entity is permitted to present some of its assets and liabilities using a current/non-current classification and others in order of liquidity when this provides information that is reliable and more relevant.
 The need for a mixed basis of presentation might arise when an entity has diverse operations. - 65 Information about expected dates of realisation of assets and liabilities is useful in assessing the liquidity and solvency of an entity.
-Ind AS 107, Financial Instruments: Disclosures, requires disclosure of the maturity dates of financial assets and financial liabilities.
+IFRS 7 Financial Instruments: Disclosures requires disclosure of the maturity dates of financial assets and financial liabilities.
 Financial assets include trade and other receivables, and financial liabilities include trade and other payables.
-Information on the expected date of recovery of non-monetary assets such as inventories and expected date of settlement for liabilities are classified as current or as noncurrent.
+Information on the expected date of recovery of non-monetary assets such as inventories and expected date of settlement for liabilities such as provisions is also useful, whether assets and liabilities are classified as current or as non-current.
 For example, an entity discloses the amount of inventories that are expected to be recovered more than twelve months after the reporting period.